Doyosae/Speech-Enhancement-with-U-Net/README.md

 ## 0. Introduction
 Deep learning models for Speech Enhancement were made using U Net.
 Assume that the model will deduce a good mask.
 Speech Enhancement performed STFT and trained on multiple scales.
+(Absolute of Complex Value or log scale abs(Complex))
 Ratio mask makes proportion mask and targets model.
 Speech Enhancement is performed in and out of SNR -5 dB.
 ## 1. Paper review